 When you’re dealing with a ceiling fan, there are so many things that can go wrong.
 As with any moving contraption, you’ll first have to check for mechanical malfunctions.

 - If you hear a rattling or a rubbing noise, the fan blades could be bent.
 In fact, this is most likely the case if you can see that your ceiling fan is swinging in the air.

-- Similarly, if you can only hear the occasional ticking noise, one of the blades could be hitting the fan housing.
+- If you can only hear the occasional ticking noise, one of the blades could be hitting the fan housing.

-- Also, some ceiling fans have lighting fixtures as well, so the sound could be caused by loose light bulbs.
+- If the screws holding the fan together become loose, you could hear the occasional clicking or rattling sound.
+Also, some ceiling fans have lighting fixtures as well, so the sound could be caused by loose light bulbs.

 - Grinding noises are usually indicators that things aren’t running as smoothly as we’d want them to be.
 Fortunately, this issue is fairly easy to solve with some oil.

-- Finally, if the fan had only started making noise after you switched out some components, you may have gotten the wrong kinds.
+- Finally, If the fan had only started making noise after you switched out some parts, you may have gotten the wrong kind of components.
 Certain manufacturers’ blades won’t be a good match for some ceiling fans.
 If this is the case, you can either try to make do with a balancing kit or get entirely new blades.

 Aside from the many mechanical problems your ceiling fan could have, some noise may be caused by electrical issues as well.
 For example, a faint buzzing noise may be a sign that something is wrong with your wiring.

 Now, while some of these problems have simple solutions, others are going to take a bit more work.
 Fortunately, I’m sure that none of us are afraid of getting our hands dirty.